Enumerating Regular Languages with Bounded Delay: Abstract

 \section{Abstract}

 We study the task, for a given language~$L$, of enumerating the (generally infinite) sequence of its words, without repetitions, while bounding the \emph{delay} between two consecutive words.
-To allow for constant delay bounds, we assume a model where we produce each word by editing the preceding word with a small edit script, rather than writing out the word from scratch.
-In particular, this witnesses that the language is \emph{orderable}, i.e., we can write its words as an infinite sequence such that the Levenshtein edit distance between any two consecutive words is bounded by a constant.
+To allow for delay bounds that do not depend on the current word length, we assume a model where we produce each word by editing the preceding word with a small edit script, rather than writing out the word from scratch.
+In particular, this witnesses that the language is \emph{orderable}, i.e., we can write its words as an infinite sequence such that the Levenshtein edit distance between any two consecutive words is bounded by a value that depends only on the language.
 For instance, $(a+b)^*$ is orderable (with a variant of the Gray code), but $a^* + b^*$ is not.

 We characterize which regular languages are enumerable in this sense, and show that this can be decided in PTIME in an input deterministic finite automaton (DFA) for the language.
 In fact, we show that, given a DFA~$A$, we can compute in PTIME automata $A_1, \ldots, A_t$ such that $\L(A)$ is partitioned as $\L(A_1) \sqcup \ldots \sqcup \L(A_t)$ and every $\L(A_i)$ is orderable in this sense.
-Further, we show that this is optimal, i.e., we cannot partition~$\L(A)$ into less than~$t$ orderable languages.
+Further, we show that the value of~$t$ obtained is optimal, i.e., we cannot partition~$\L(A)$ into less than~$t$ orderable languages.

-In the case where $\L(A)$ is orderable, we show that the ordering can be computed as a constant-delay algorithm: specifically, the algorithm runs in a suitable pointer machine model, and produces a sequence of constant-length edit scripts to visit the words of~$\L(A)$ without repetitions, with constant delay between each script.
+In the case where $\L(A)$ is orderable (i.e.,~$t=1$), we show that the ordering can be produced by a bounded-delay algorithm: specifically, the algorithm runs in a suitable pointer machine model, and produces a sequence of bounded-length edit scripts to visit the words of~$\L(A)$ without repetitions, with bounded delay -- exponential in~$|A|$ -- between each script.
 In fact, we show that we can achieve this while only allowing the edit operations \emph{push} and \emph{pop} at the beginning and end of the word, which implies that the word can in fact be maintained in a double-ended queue.

 By contrast, when fixing the distance bound~$d$ between consecutive words and the number of classes of the partition, it is NP-hard in the input DFA~$A$ to decide if $\L(A)$ is orderable in this sense, already for finite languages.